General Management Plan (GMP)

-Permits that are obtained by National Park Service (NPS), usually through the AE or a consultant, during the design process (PD through CD).
-These permits often are usually concerned with impacts to natural resources protected by federal law.
-However, Government Furnished Permits can include other permits that are obtained for the convenience of the Government during design.
-Government Furnished Permits are provided to the Contractor as part of the final contract documents.
-The Contractor must comply with the Government Furnished Permit’s provisions.
-Examples of typical Government Furnished Permits are Clean Water Act (CWA) 404 dredge and fill permit, CWA Water Quality Certification (often state administered), Highway Right-of-Way Permit, etc.
+Obtained by National Park Service (NPS), usually through the Architect/Engineer (A/E) or a consultant, during the design process (Predesign (PD) through Construction Documents (CD)) and are usually concerned with impacts to resources protected by federal law.
+However, GF permits can include other permits that are obtained for the convenience of the Government during design.
+GF permits are "furnished" to the Contractor in the Request for Proposal (RFP) and as part of the final contract documents.
+The Contractor must comply with GF permit provisions.
+Examples of typical GF permits: Clean Water Act (CWA) 404 dredge and fill permit, CWA Water Quality Certification (often state administered), Highway Right-of-Way Permit, etc.

 Government General Conditions Factor

 Government General Conditions Factor is the cost of doing work for the United States Government and the National Park Service (NPS) and is not included in Standard General Conditions.
 Many of these government costs can be attributed to increased administrative and quality requirements, along with the legal requirements that the NPS protect cultural and natural resources while allowing the public access.